Monday, 4 September 2017 12:52pm

 Matloob Husain, University of Otago

-This meeting will be a great opportunity for those working in the field of microbiology and infectious diseases, pathogenomics, drug discovery and viral pathogenesis to present their research and facilitate collaborations.
+This meeting was a great opportunity for those working in the field of microbiology and infectious diseases, pathogenomics, drug discovery and viral pathogenesis to present their research and facilitate collaborations.
 The official meeting website can be found at http://www.queenstownresearchweek.org/infectious-diseases/